 Attorneys will make a determination of whether all the charges against a client can be handled together or not.

-For example, a DUI is typically charged as a violation of both Vehicle Code 23152(a) & 23152(b).
 In this instance, the attorney can handle both charges together and an additional fee is not charged.

 If the defendant was charged in multiple courthouses than additional fees will be required since court appearances will be required in different places.